krisharo/krisharo.github.io/index.md

 **MATLAB**
 - Used primarily to graph data collected from other parts of a project.

+**Assembly**
+- AVR instruction set
+- Used in previous computer organization class to work on a lab kit built on the ATmega128
+- Familiar with Microchip Studio

 **Python**
 - Newest language learned, currently tweaking a Discord bot to use in a server with my friends.